rishijatia/fantasy-pl-mcp/claude_instructions/fixture_support.md

      - player2_name: "Salah"
      - num_fixtures: 5
    - Execute the tool and verify the response includes:
-     - Both players' details
+     - Both players' details (name, team, position, price)
-     - Fixture scores for both players
+     - Fixture scores for both players (1-10 scale)
-     - Comparative analysis
+     - Comparative analysis of their fixtures
-     - Recommendation on which player has better fixtures
+     - A clear recommendation on which player has better fixtures
+     - Upcoming fixture details for both players

 4. **Test get_blank_gameweeks tool**
    - Click on `get_blank_gameweeks`
    - Enter parameter:
      - num_gameweeks: 5
    - Execute the tool and verify the response shows blank gameweeks
+   - Check that the response includes:
+     - A list of blank gameweeks with gameweek numbers/names
+     - Teams affected by each blank gameweek
+     - A summary of findings
+   - If no blank gameweeks are found, verify the response indicates this clearly

 5. **Test get_double_gameweeks tool**
    - Click on `get_double_gameweeks`
    - Enter parameter:
      - num_gameweeks: 5
    - Execute the tool and verify the response shows double gameweeks
+   - Check that the response includes:
+     - A list of double gameweeks with gameweek numbers/names
+     - Teams with multiple fixtures in each double gameweek
+     - Number of fixtures per team
+     - A summary of findings
+   - If no double gameweeks are found, verify the response indicates this clearly

 ## Integration with Claude Desktop